 - Potential for switching one drug for a new one.

 Methadone can treat all forms of opioid addictions, but is usually reserved for persons who are long-term substance abusers, have an extreme physical dependence, and may have had failed recovery attempts in the past.
 Although highly effective, methadone is also tightly controlled.
-As a result, it’s very successful in helping those with serious withdrawals, cravings, and relapses.
+As a result, Methadone assisted treatment is very successful in helping those with serious withdrawals, cravings, and relapses.
 It is significant in ensuring a healthy and positive MAT process.

 Suboxone is a preferred treatment option for those in our MAT program simply because it reduces withdrawal symptoms, reduces cravings, and isn’t addictive.
 The fact it nullifies the opioid effect also makes it a great choice for preventing relapses.
 It’s also an excellent medication to use while engaging in continued counseling and behavior therapy, both in the short and long term.